Skip to main content

 High Level Message Flow

-2. /swap requests are submitted when the swap will be filled by a “classic” v2, v3, or v4 Uniswap protocol pool, or in the event that the swap is a bridge or a token wrap/unwrap.
-This is a “gasful” transaction because the customer will write the transaction to the chain to fill the swap.
+3. Depending upon the swap routing, the customer makes either a gasless /order or gasful /swap request a. /order requests are submitted when the swap will be filled by a UniswapX RFQ market maker.
+In this case the order is “gasless” because the market maker will write the transaction to chain to fill the swap. b. /swap requests are submitted when the swap will be filled by a “classic” v2, v3, or v4 Uniswap protocol pool, or in the event that the swap is a bridge or a token wrap/unwrap.
+This is a “gasful” transaction because the swapping wallet will write the transaction to the chain to fill the swap.

 Detailed Message Flow